davidtheobald8/landscapen/README.md

  zenith = ee.Number(), in degrees, ranging from 1 to 90, 45 is default
  ### lse.visualizeTissotsIndicatrix(GGlevel, distanceMeters)
  Provides a visual overlay of map scale, shape (conformality), and orientation.
- Displays circles centered on GG tiles at level *GGlevel*, with diameter of *diameterMeters*.
+ Displays circles centered on Global Grid tiles at level *GGlevel*, with diameter of *diameterMeters*.
 + returns: null